Paul Madonna: Biography

-Art career
+Art and literary career

-Madonna is an artist and writer with a background in painting.
+Madonna is an artist and author with a background in painting.
 He is best known for his series "All Over Coffee," which he called a 'strip,' a comic strip without the comic, which feature detailed ink-on-paper drawings of urban cityscapes paired with flash fiction stories.
 Madonna began all his drawings for the series on site, and straight to ink.
 He began with rendering his home town of San Francisco but has gone on to draw many U.S. cities including New York and Los Angeles, as well as international locations such as Paris, Rome, Amsterdam, Buenos Aires, Shanghai, Beijing, and Tokyo.
 "All Over Coffee" ran four days a week for a year and a half in the Daily and Sunday Datebook section of the San Francisco Chronicle, then six months at three days a week, finally settling into weekly publication for another ten years.
 In that time, City Lights Books published two collections, All Over Coffee (2007), and Everything is its own reward (2011).
 In 2015 Madonna ended the series with a story known as The Eviction Series, which is an absurdist short story about the tech boom in the San Francisco Bay Area.
 Shortly after, City Lights contracted The Eviction Series for a book, On to the Next Dream, which was released in 2017.

 In 2016 Madonna released his first illustrated novel, Close Enough for the Angels, as a limited edition book at the Dryansky Gallery in San Francisco.
-The book features fictional artist Emit Hopper, 'a one-hit wonder, twice' who, after twenty years, is having a comeback.
-It is Madonna's first foray into long form narrative.
-A commercial edition is slated for fall of 2017.
+The book features fictional artist Emit Hopper, 'a one-hit wonder, twice' who, after twenty years, is having a comeback, only to have his wife go missing while hiking in the Yosemite wilderness.
+It was Madonna's first foray into long form narrative and featured over 100 drawings of Japan, China, and Thailand.
+The book was intended to be a one-off book, but after a commercial edition was released in the fall of 2017, a second book was contracted.
+Come to Light was released in 2020 as the second Emit Hopper book.
+The three volume box set saw Emit scouring Europe in search of the man responsible for his wife's disappearance.
+The book features over 100 drawings of Portugal, Spain, France, Italy, and the Netherlands.